microsoft/code-with-engineering-playbook/engineering-feedback/feedback-faq.md

 ## As a Microsoft employee within CSE, if I submit a feedback and move to another dev crew engagement, how would my customer get an update on that feedback?

 If the feedback is also submitted via GitHub or UserVoice, the customer may elect to follow that item for publicly available updates.
+The customer may also contact their Microsoft account representative to request an update.

 ## As a Microsoft employee within CSE, what should I expect/do after submitting feedback via CSE Feedback?